 - 1. Use the toilet regularly. - 2.
 Wear clothes that are easily removed when it is time to urinate. - 3.
 Train your bladder.
+Use a clock to schedule times to use the toilet: every hour, then every one-and-one-half hours, etc. until you achieve a satisfactory schedule.
 Avoid "just in case trips" to the toilet. - 4.
-Empty your bladder before you start on a trip of an hour or more; don't try to wait until you get home or until it's more convenient. - 5.
-Learn to squeeze before you sneeze, cough, laugh, get out of a chair, or pick up something heavy. - 6.
+Empty your bladder before you start on a trip of an hour or more; don't try to wait until you get home or until it's more convenient. - Learn to squeeze before you sneeze, cough, laugh, get our of a chair, or pick up something heavy. - 6.
 Establish a regular bowel habit.
 Constipation affects bladder control. - 7.
-Be aware of foods that can affect the bladder such as tomatoes, chocolate, spicy foods, and beverages like alcohol, coffee, tea, and those containing caffeine.
+Be aware of foods that can affect the bladder such as tomatoes, chocolate, spicy foods and beverages like alcohol, coffee, tea, and those containing caffeine.
 Even beverages that say "Caffeine Free" still have some caffeine in them. - 8.
 Watch your weight.
-Obesity makes bladder control more difficult. - 9.
-Stop smoking.
+Obesity makes bladder control more difficult. - Stop smoking.
 Smoking is irritating to the bladder, and a smoker's cough may cause leakage.